Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/README.md

 <h3>Last update: <b>20/04/2018</b></h3>
 <p>Files updated:</p>
 <ul>
-  <li><b>UserChrome.css</b>: Reorganized userChrome so that now it's easier to change the non-dark colors (all highlight colors should be on top of the file to be edited, as well as tabs and toolbar background colors).</li>
+  <li><b>UserChrome.css</b>: Reorganized userChrome so that now it's easier to change the non-dark colors (all highlight colors should be on top of the file to be edited, as well as tabs and toolbar background colors).
+You can now also change the background image of your lightweight theme to one of your choice.</li>
 </ul>
 <h3>Pre-Last update: <b>19/04/2018</b></h3>
 <p>Files updated:</p>